FukaseInori0410/PoseEstimationProject/README.md

 # PoseEstimationProject
-Learning pose estimation
+Learning pose estimation.

-using the video of cxk (no offence)
+Using the video of cxk (no offence)